charotAmine/azureBlueprintsExtension/README.md

 # Azure Blueprints Code Generator

-The Azure Blueprint Code Generator is an extention which creates an Azure Blueprint workspace with the necessary JSON files to deploy a Blueprint using code.
+The Azure Blueprint Code Generator is an extension which creates an Azure Blueprint workspace with the necessary JSON files to deploy a Blueprint using code.
 It also creates artifacts of type Template, Rbac assignment and Policy Assignment.

 ## Features

-First thing that this extention can do is creating a blueprint workspace :
+First thing that this extension can do is creating a blueprint workspace :

 * Use command ** Azure Blueprints: Generate a blueprint workspace **
 ![Generator](images/generator.png)

 > This will generate the `Assign.json`, `Blueprint.json` and `/Artifacts` with a default template inside.

-The extention can also create an Azure Blueprints artifact of type `template`, `rbac` or `policy`:
+The extension can also create an Azure Blueprints artifact of type `template`, `rbac` or `policy`:

 * Use command ** Azure Blueprints: Generate a blueprint Artifact **
 ![artifact](images/artifact.png)